heremaps/xyz-documentation/docs/api/devguide/searchableproperties.md

 > #### Note
 >
->Your account needs access to the XYZ Pro Services.
+>Your account needs access to the Data Hub Add-on Services.

 This section describes how to use the extended capability of enabling property-search for user-specified properties of your GeoJSON features inside a space.